Dr. Mengran (Aaron) Li

 Xiaohe Tian

 Xiaohe completed his Bachelor degree in Chemical Engineering from China University of Petroleum, China (2017) and his Master of Chemical Engineering from the University of Queensland, Australia (2019).
-His master thesis was conducted under the supervision of Prof. Thomas E. Rufford and Dr. Mengran Li.
-Here, he studied the metal catalyst synthesis using electrochemical method for the reduction of CO2.
-His finding of high-performance Cu-Sn catalyst has been published at Applied Materials & Interfaces as a co-first author.
-He then moved back to Shanghai (China) to work on food manufacturing activities at Mars Wrigley, one of the largest global FMCG corporates, where he worked as a graduate management trainee to lead an effective production team for driving operation excellence.
-In August 2023, he joined University of Melbourne as a PhD candidate.
-His research focus is on developing a highly efficient, selective, and stable CO2 electrolysis through an engineering approach.
+He then moved back to China for work on food manufacturing activities at Mars Wrigley, where he worked as a graduate management trainee to lead an effective production team for driving operation excellence.
+He joined the lab in August 2023.
+His research focuses on developing a highly energy- efficient, and stable MEA-based systems through MEA voltage diagnosis and membrane-electrode architecture engineering.

 -